Cagecellag/Remove-MDM/README.md

 Heres the link to the other repo: https://github.com/2bf/remove-mdm It explains the whole MDM in a better way.

-The guid is in the releases tab, heres the link if you cant find it: https://github.com/Cagecellag/Remove-MDM/releases/
+The guide is in the releases tab, heres the link if you cant find it: https://github.com/Cagecellag/Remove-MDM/releases/

 Shit i need to say: